 By Heather Conway, Vice President & Relationship Manager

 As we find ourselves in the midst of Medicare Open Enrollment, a refresher on the basics of this national health insurance program is in order.
-Additionally, there are some changes in 2023 that may affect you, your family, and your healthcare coverage choices.
+Additionally, some changes in 2023 may affect you, your family, and your healthcare coverage choices.

 New for 2023 – if you sign up the month you turn 65 or during the last 3 months of the initial enrollment period, coverage starts the first day of the month after you sign up (not 2-3 months later).